azizbekO72O/html-css-projects/README.md

-# Welcome to HTML and CSS projects
+# 👋 Welcome to HTML and CSS projects 👋

+### 👉 Projects have been created as branches 👆